Journalists win Nobel Prize for 'courageous' freedom of expression fight'

 Two journalists have won the Nobel Peace Prize for their “courageous fight” for freedom of expression, in the Philippines and Russia respectively.

 The respected award has been given to Maria Ressa, chief executive of Philippine digital media company Rappler, and Dmitry Muratov, founder and editor-in-chief of independent Russian Novaja Gazeta.
-Both are the first from their countries to be receive the award, which is worth about $1.1m or £836,496.
+Both are the first from their countries to receive the award, which is worth about $1.1m (£836,496).

 Ressa has been subject to countless legal threats over her work, while Muratov has defended his newspaper’s right to report even as six of its journalists have been killed since its launch in 1993 while others have faced harassment, threats and violence.